 Make sure that your child is in great health and keep it that way by working with Integrative Pediatric Health Care.
 Here, our PNP offers preventative disease management to patients throughout the Denver, Littleton, Cherry Hills Village, Highlands Ranch, and Aurora areas including important screening and vaccinations.
-Parents can visit the office in Englewood, CO for scheduled exams and care.
+Parents can visit the office in Denver, CO for scheduled exams and care.

 Preventative medicine is a specialty which concentrates on the prevention of disease and the maintenance of a person’s health and overall wellbeing.
 The goal is to stop the development of diseases and disability.
 PNPs, or pediatric nurse practitioners, who practice this type of care use their skills and training to emphasize good health.
 Pediatric preventative medicine focuses on keeping preventable diseases from affecting children and causing issues which could hinder their development and growth.

 Health screenings, routine physical exams, comprehensive lab tests, and immunization are all services which fall under preventative medicine.
 Preventing a disease or condition from ever occurring is the ultimate goal.
 Integrative Pediatric Health Care offers several preventative steps to ensure that every child can enjoy a long, healthy life.